 The following ITU-T Recommendations and other references contain provisions, which, through reference in this text, constitute provisions of this Supplement.
 At the time of publication, the editions indicated were valid.
 All Recommendations and other references are subject to revision; all users of this Supplement are therefore encouraged to investigate the possibility of applying the most recent edition of the Recommendations and other references listed below.

+[ITU-T I.130] Recommendation ITU-T I.130 (11/1988), Method for the characterization of telecommunication services supported by an ISDN and network capabilities of an ISDN.

 [ITU-T H.248.1] Recommendation ITU-T H.248.1 (09/2005), Gateway Control Protocol: Version 3.

 [ITU-T H.248.44] Recommendation ITU-T H.248.44 (01/2007), Gateway Control Protocol: Multi-level precedence and pre-emption package.